Derek Griffiths

-Derek Griffiths (born 15 July 1946) is a British actor, singer and voice artist who appeared in numerous British children's television series in the 1970s to present and has more recently played parts in television drama.
+Derek Griffiths (born 15 July 1946) is a British actor, singer and voice artist who has appeared in numerous British children's television series from the 1970s to the present and has played parts in adult television drama.

 Career

-Griffiths was known in his early years for his Play School appearances alongside the likes of Chloe Ashcroft, Johnny Ball and Brian Cant.
-A talented multi-instrumentalist, he voiced over and sang the theme tune to Heads and Tails, a series of short animal films for children produced by BBC Television, and also sang and played the theme tune to the cartoon Bod.
-Another children's TV role was in Granada Television's early 1980s series Film Fun, in which he played the entire staff of a cinema (the manager, the commissionaire (with the catchphrase "Get on with it Reg!"), the projectionist (Reg), the usherette (Doreen) and also himself) while also showing cartoons such as Bugs Bunny, Daffy Duck and Wile E. Coyote and Road Runner.
+Griffiths appeared in Play School with fellow presenters/performers including Chloe Ashcroft, Johnny Ball and Brian Cant.
+A talented multi-instrumentalist, he narrated and sang the theme tune to Heads and Tails, a series of short animal films for children, produced by BBC Television, and sang and played the theme to the cartoon Bod.
+Another children's-TV role was in Granada Television's early-1980s series Film Fun, in which he played the entire staff of a cinema (the manager, the commissionaire (with the catchphrase "Get on with it, Reg!"), projectionist Reg, usherette Doreen) and also himself, showing cartoons such as Bugs Bunny, Daffy Duck and Wile E. Coyote and Road Runner.

-Griffiths appeared on Crown Court (1973) as an accused fraudster Raoul Lapointe, from the Belgian Congo.
-In 1975, Griffiths played Ko-Ko in The Black Mikado at London's Cambridge Theatre.
-He also provided the English voice of SuperTed (the series SuperTed was originally made in Welsh).
+Griffiths appeared on Crown Court (1973) as accused fraudster Raoul Lapointe, from the Belgian Congo.
+In 1975 Griffiths played Ko-Ko in The Black Mikado at London's Cambridge Theatre.
+He provided the English voice of SuperTed (the series SuperTed was originally made in Welsh).

-In 1997, Griffiths originated the role of Lumière in the original West End production of Beauty and the Beast at the Dominion Theatre and played the role of the Child Catcher in the West End run of Chitty Chitty Bang Bang at the London Palladium.
+In 1997 Griffiths debuted the role of Lumière in the original West End production of Beauty and the Beast at the Dominion Theatre and played the Child-Catcher in the West End run of Chitty Chitty Bang Bang at the London Palladium.

-In 2014, Griffiths was presented with a BASCA Gold Badge of Merit award.
+In 2014 Griffiths was presented with a BASCA Gold Badge of Merit award.
 This was in acknowledgement of his unique contribution to music.

-From 2016, Griffiths played Freddie Smith in Coronation Street: he left the role in March 2017 to star in a stage production of Driving Miss Daisy.
+From 2016 Griffiths played Freddie Smith in Coronation Street: he left the role in March 2017 to star in a stage production of Driving Miss Daisy.
 In 2021, he joined the London cast of The Mousetrap.